rngpinto/investment-rate-tourism-companies/README.md

 # predictive-analysis-with-STATA
 Predictive Analysis for Management

-# Study of variables related to Tourism in Portugal
+# Analysis of variables related to Tourism in Portugal